 Filed: July 16, 2008

-Aspects include using present location information for a mobile device and real-time access to sources of data about future constraints pertaining to the present location to establish the occurrence of a future event.
+Aspects include using present location information for a mobile device and real-time access to sources of data about future constraints about the present location to establish the occurrence of a future event.

 - Using a present location of the mobile device to infer a vehicle location,